encoredev/encore/docs/ts/develop/middleware.md

 raw response via `req.rawRequest` and `req.rawResponse`.

 The `next` function returns a `HandlerResponse` object which contains the response from the API.
-Extra http headers can be added to the response objects `extraHeaders` fields if the endpoint is a [typed API endpoint](/docs/ts/primitives/defining-apis).
+Extra response headers can be added using `req.setHeader(key, value)`, if the endpoint is a [typed API endpoint](/docs/ts/primitives/defining-apis).

 ## Middleware ordering